 Three questions have been nagging at Rick Chitwood over the past 5 or 6 years.
 First, why is the HVAC industry in California, where he lives and works, so pathetic?
 Second, why have California’s strict energy standards, which have been in effect since 1978, not corrected the problem?
 Third, how is it that he, who came to the HVAC business through a nontraditional route, has become a leader in the industry?
 Chitwood shared with me his thinking behind the seven measures he thinks should be mandated, including that builders should pay the energy bills for the first three years.

 The origin of a radical idea

-This week at the Forum on Dry Climate Home Performance, Rick gave a short talk on the difference between what the models show and whas actually been achieved, and he concluded with 7 measures he believes should be required in California.
+This week at the Forum on Dry Climate Home Performance, Rick gave a short talk on the difference between what the models show and what actually been achieved, and he concluded with 7 measures he believes should be required in California.
 The measures originated from some deep thinking he did upon re-reading Leverage Points: Places to Intervene in a System by Donella Meadows while he was on vacation last year.
 In that paper, Meadows argues that your best bet at achieving transformation is to change the paradigm.
 The least effective avenue is through standards and codes.

 4 steps to transformation